East Lake Camping

 Fishing at East Lake

 East Lake is a popular place to fish for brook and rainbow trout.
-Anglers have a good chance of landing some good-size fish.
+Fishing with lurtes, anglers have an excellent chance of landing some good-size fish.
 Neighboring Nutter Lake has some large rainbows waiting for someone to drop the right fly on the surface, maybe an ant.
 Other good fly choices are Olive Caddis, Parachute Adams and Black Gnat.

 Unnamed Lake next to East Lake, Hoover Wilderness, California